1987–88 New Jersey Devils season: Sean Burke

-Sean Burke was drafted by the New Jersey Devils in the second round of the 1985 NHL Entry Draft.
+Sean Burke was drafted by the Devils in the second round of the 1985 NHL entry draft.
 He earned national attention from his international play.
-He backstopped Canada's junior team to a silver medal in the 1986 World Junior Championships and a fourth-place finish for the national men's team at the 1988 Calgary Olympics.
+He backstopped Canada's junior national team to a silver medal in the 1986 World Junior Championships and a fourth-place finish for the men's national team at the 1988 Winter Olympics.

-Burke went from the Olympics to the Devils.
-He started 11 games for the Devils in the 1987–88 NHL season, including an overtime victory against the Chicago Blackhawks on the final night of the season that qualified the Devils for their first playoff series.
+Burke went from the Winter Olympics to the Devils.
+He started 11 games for the Devils in the 1987–88 season, including an overtime victory against the Chicago Blackhawks on the final night of the regular season that qualified the Devils for their first playoff series.

-Dubbed a "rookie sensation", Burke helped the Devils go on a playoff roll, defeating the division-leader New York Islanders in the first round in six games and then the Washington Capitals in seven games.
-Burke was one game away from the Stanley Cup Finals but lost in Game 7 of the Wales Conference finals to the Boston Bruins.
+Dubbed a "rookie sensation", Burke helped the Devils go on a playoff roll, defeating the division leader New York Islanders in the first round in six games and then the Washington Capitals in seven games.
+Burke was one game away from the Stanley Cup Finals, but lost in game 7 of the Wales Conference finals to the Boston Bruins.